clockworksspheres/ramdisk/README.md

 ## Developed for Windows

-### Looking at working with [StarWind's Ramdisk](https://www.starwindsoftware.com/high-performance-ram-disk-emulator) - Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
+### Looking at working with the [AIM Toolkit](https://sourceforge.net/projects/aim-toolkit/files/20250818/) - whose predecessor is ImDisk.
+Dropping the work so far with ImDisk since it is EOL and doesn't support Windows 11.
+The AIM Toolkit must be installed prior to using this project.

 ## Developed for macOS, Linux and Windows